-It is impossible to write about the Turkish Riviera without mentioning its world-class beaches -- even in high season, it is possible to stumble upon secluded stretches of fine white sand, hidden beyond canopies of sweet-smelling pines or encircled with mountains.
+It is impossible to write about the Turkish Riviera without mentioning its world-class beaches — even in high season, it is possible to stumble upon secluded stretches of fine white sand, hidden beyond canopies of sweet-smelling pines or encircled by mountains.

 The waters are some of the clearest in the Med, meaning incredible visibility for snorkelling in the easily accessible reefs, with a number of unique dive sites, including seal-filled coves and haunting shipwrecks.
 Visit in early summer for the chance to see baby Loggerhead turtles take their first crawl towards to the sea.